 Coffee stimulates gastric juices and colonic motility – for better and worse

-On the other hand, people with IBS-C actually prefer caffeinated coffee over decaf, since it seems to be a lot more helpful at getting the bowels going in the morning!
+On the other hand, I’ve found in clinical practice that most people with IBS-C actually prefer caffeinated coffee over decaf, since it seems to be a lot more helpful at getting the bowels going in the morning!
 (Even people without constipation anecdotally report that coffee helps to “get things moving” each morning.)

 So, are there any other reasons explaining why some people with diarrhea-predominant IBS (IBS-D) feel better when switching to decaf, while others don’t?